singlestore-labs/esports-low-latency-analytics/README.md

 StarCraft 2 (SC2) is a realtime strategy (RTS) video game developed and published by Blizzard Entertainment with esports matches beginning in 2010.
 SC2 has a large community and several professional leagues.
 There are three races with unique units and strategies: terran, zerg, protoss.
 The goal of each match is to destroy all of the opponents buildings or create a situation where there is no chance of winning and the opponent forfeits.

-## Analytics

-We have a “buildcomp“ table, short for build composition.
-For each game, for each player, in one game loop (1/16th of second).
-We are looking for the kind and number of units, e.g. kind = zergling, num = 1.

-Buildcomp reflects the delta of the kinds of events that are occurring.

-The compvecs table is a prebuilt result of all of the games.
-This produces a SingleStore floating point vector that reflects the composition at that point.

 # Run the demo yourself!

 This project is easy to run and I encourage you to play with it a bit.
 Once you get it setup you can easily add additional commands or play with different ways to optimize the queries or schema.
 Let's get started!